 Reduce lead-related hazards in pre-1978 homes by fixing deteriorated paint, and keeping floors and window areas clean using wet-cleaning approach.
-Test your home for radon, a naturally occuring dangerous gas that enters homes through soil, crawlspaces, and fondation crack.
-Install a radon removal system if levels above the EPA action-level are detected..
+Test your home for radon, a naturally occurring dangerous gas that enters homes through soil, crawlspaces, and foundation crack.
+Install a radon removal system if levels above the EPA action-level are detected.

 Inspect, clean and repair your home routinely.
 Take care of minor repairs and problems before they become large repairs and problems